 It was a great day for cruising – the sun shone much of the day, winds and waves were low, and there was almost no boat traffic.
 We were able to run on plane at 18-20 mph most of the day.

 We saw many pelicans fishing.
-This large crowd group of pelicans was resting on a bridge support.
+This large flock of pelicans was resting on a bridge support.
 We guessed that they were waiting for boats to pass by and stir up the water to attract fish.

 We also saw dolphins along the way.
 One group headed our way to follow us and play in our wake.

-And we saw and photographed this beautiful large bird that I think is a bald eagle.
+And we saw and photographed this beautiful bald eagle.

 The last part of our trip passed just inland of Mexico Beach, which in 2018 was devastated by Hurricane Michael.
 Though some trees and vegetation are beginning to recover, hurricane damage was extensive and remains very visible.